LBHB/multichannel_sorting/readme.md

 ## To Use:

-1. The interface with kilosort is stored in baphy: baphy/Utilities/KiloSort/ run baphy_set_path to add these to your path
+1. The interface with Kilosort is stored in baphy: baphy/Utilities/KiloSort/ run baphy_set_path to add these to your path

 2. Create a job using UTkilosort_create_job.m or UTkilosort_create_job_tetrode.m

-3. Unless the section at the end of UTkilosort_create_job.m is turned off, jobs will be automatically   added to the hyrax job queue and ran one at a time, using the GPU on hyena.
+	* Unless the section at the end of UTkilosort_create_job.m is turned off, jobs will be automatically   added to the hyrax job queue and ran one at a 	time, using the GPU on hyena.
-    Use UTkilosort_run_job.m to run a job locally on your machine, set job.GPU to 0 unless you have a GPU.
+	* Use UTkilosort_run_job.m to run a job locally on your machine, set job.GPU to 0 unless you have a GPU.

-4. One job has finished, view results using phy.

-    Currently results are save both without modification (in job.results_path) and after Kilosort's automerge (which needs improvement) (in [job.results_path,'_after_automerge'] )
+	* Currently results are saved both without modification (in job.results_path) and after Kilosort's automerge (which needs improvement) (in [job.results_path,'_after_automerge'] )

-    Use the Kilosort browser to view jobs:
+3. Use the Kilosort browser to review jobs in phy:
-        To start it, in MATLAB, run:
+      * To start it, in MATLAB, run:
-        ```bash
-        Kilosort_browser
-        ```
+        ```Kilosort_browser```

-        Browse jobs by typing the first few letters of the job name in the "Name" field and pressign Enter.
-For example type "TAR" to find all Tartufo jobs of TAR009 to find Tartufo jobs from sesion 9.
+     * Browse jobs by typing the first few letters of the job name in the "Name" field and pressing \<Enter>.
+For example type "TAR" to find all Tartufo jobs or "TAR009" to find Tartufo jobs from sesion 9.

-        To view a job, select it and press "View in Phy" if "Use automerged" is checked, Phy will load the automerged version.
-Infromation from phy will be displayed in the MATLAB command window.
-If you instead right-click on View in Phy, no information will be displayed and control will be returned to MATLAB.
+	* To view a job, select it and press "View in Phy."
+		* If "Use automerged" is checked, phy will load the automerged version.
+Information from phy will be displayed in the MATLAB command window.

+      * If you instead right-click on "View in Phy," no information will be displayed and control will be returned to MATLAB.
 Use this method if you want to compare two spike sorting jobs side-by-side.

-        Review and make any adjustments necessary.
+    * Review and make any adjustments necessary.
-        A guide to phy is [here](http://phy-contrib.readthedocs.io/en/latest/template-gui)
+       * A guide to phy is [here](http://phy-contrib.readthedocs.io/en/latest/template-gui)
-        Press ctrl+s at any time to save
+       * Press ctrl+s at any time to save

-        Write the results into baphy format by pressing "Save to database"
+     *  Write the results into baphy format by pressing "Save to database"
-            - If "Save to temp" is checked, results will be saved to the temporary folder, otherwise, they will be saved to the server and put into the database.
+           * If "Save to temp" is checked, results will be saved to the temporary folder, otherwise, they will be saved to the server and put into the database.
-            - If "Force compute quality" is checked, isolation metrics will always be computed.
-By default they arenot computed when saving to temp.
+            * If "Force compute quality" is checked, isolation metrics will always be computed.
+By default they are not computed when saving to temp.
-            - If Delete existing file" is checked, any existing spike sorting results will be overwritten.
+            * If "Delete existing file" is checked, any existing spike sorting results will be overwritten.
 Otherwise, the new results will be appended.

-    To run phy from the terminal, cd to one of the results directories and run:
+  3a.
+To run phy from the terminal instead of using the Kilosort browser, cd to one of the results directories and run:
     ```bash
     source activate phy
     phy template-gui params.py
     ```

-5. View results using baphy_remote.m or other tools.
+4. View results using baphy_remote.m or other tools.

-    Checking temp in baphy_remote allows you to look at the results saved in the temporary file.
+    * Checking "temp" in baphy_remote allows you to look at the results saved in the temporary file.

 ## Good things to know: